-Frequent is the strengthening of trusses with the graft, on the intrados of the chains, of metal elements through the thickness of the walls and out for a sufficient length to anchor the poles with "capochiave stakes" put in tension with wedges.
-The trusses of the church of S. Antonio Barete in I'Aquila are treated in this way, medieval but almost entirely rebuilt after the earthquake of 1703, and also the one already mentioned in the Capuchin convent in Montorio Vomano (Fig. 6), united by the presence of gutters on "palombelli" with "pedagnola wood", which enhance the constructive care likely due to a state of necessity.
-In the church of S. Cross, always in L'Aquila, the chain of the truss, probably also renewed after the earthquake, it is prolonged outside and stepped by a wooden "capochiave pole", inserted into a hole made on purpose.
+Frequent is the strengthening of trusses with the graft, on the intrados of the chains, of metal elements through the thickness of the walls and out for a sufficient length to anchor the poles with "capochiave" stakes put in tension with wedges.
+The trusses of the church of S. Antonio in Barete (Aq) are treated in this way, medieval but almost entirely rebuilt after the earthquake of 1703, and also the one already mentioned in the Capuchin convent in Montorio Vomano, united by the presence of gutters on "palombelli" with "pedagnola" wood, which has enhanced the constructive care likely due to a state of necessity.
+In the church of S. Croce in L'Aquila, the chain of the truss, probably also renewed after the earthquake, has been prolonged outside and stopped by a wooden "capochiave pole", inserted into a hole made on purpose (Fig.7).